(With updates 5-10-01 and 10-21-17.)

 Jim had the same problem -- but worse!
 We were both chewing gum, yawning, stretching our jaws, and twisting our heads, but it took a while before my tubes unclogged.
 Jim had the problem all the way to Grand Rapids and didn't get relief until the following day!

-Some might say I'm truthful to a fault, but I just couldn't honestly check the box on my Customs Declaration form stating I was not carrying with me any items made from or containing plant or animal products, when I was.
-The masks I had bought less than 20 hours before were made of nothing else!
+I just couldn't honestly check the box on my Customs Declaration form stating I was not carrying with me any items made from or containing plant or animal products, when I was.
+The mask I had bought less than 20 hours before was made of nothing else!
 They contained fish scales from the pirarucu fish, molongo ou temto seeds, snake bones, fish bones, teeth from the piranha, jute, chicken feathers, and lauro wood!

 After retrieving my bags, I encountered maybe a dozen doors, most of which were labeled "Nothing to declare."
 A sign advised me to go through the door with the big red light over it if I was carrying anything containing plant or animal products.
 I sighed and entered.